I'm a reformed physicist in HPC!

 Okay, so, wish one would be Bernard’s watch.
 If you never saw the CITV show Bernard’s watch then you missed out!
-The point is it’s a stop-watch that can stop time in a clean uncomplicated way, without having to worry too much about physics.
+The point is it’s a stop-watch that can stop time in a clean uncomplicated way, without having to worry too much about the physics.
 If I had it I would be able to sleep a normal amount of time AND play videogames AND do research!
-Wish number two would be to win the lottery so I could pay off my mum’s mortgage, get myself a flat in Edinburgh, and clear some of my own student debt.
-Wish number three would be to have a perfect memory, because mine is pretty bad!
+Wish number two would be to win the lottery so I could have a beautiful Edinburgh townhouse (and a dishwasher).
+Wish number three would be to have a perfect memory, because mine is pretty bad...

 Tell us a joke.